‘ADDICTED’ – THE CHINESE TELEVISION SERIES

 * I will make notes on both the book and the tv series but first the 15 episode ‘Addicted’ tv series made in 2016 by Beijing Fengmang Culture Communications Company:

-It lives somewhere between Romeo and Juliet and Call Me By Your Name!
+It fits somewhere between Romeo and Juliet and Call Me By Your Name and Hong Kong’s 90s classic movie ‘Bishonen’.
 But it is so good that someone will write in the future, a reference to ‘Addicted,’ as its own genre!

-The love story of Chinese final-year students, Gu Hai and Bai Luo Yin.
+The love story of Chinese final-year school students, Gu Hai and Bai Luo Yin during the last few months at high school before going onto University.

 A netizen commented after finishing the series that it was ‘like an unfinished masterpiece.
 In a sense, the incompletion serves as its own magic…’ The male poster is most eloquent and his words say it all!